Tons of perks come along with working remotely. One of the biggest has to be the freedom and flexibility to work whenever and from wherever you want.

 And, yes, that’s true.
-The freedom that goes hand in hand with the freelance lifestyle really can’t be beat.
+The freedom that goes hand in hand with the remote lifestyle really can’t be beat.
 But—let’s face it—there are those times when it can actually be a little isolating and lonely.

 Being able to camp out on your couch with your laptop sounds ideal.
 But, day after day?
 Well, you can start to get a little bit of cabin fever.
 When you keep the pizza delivery guy on your porch for an extra five minutes—just so you can have some human-to-human interaction for a fleeting moment of your day—you know you need an escape from the house.

 Here’s where co-working spaces come into play.
 They provide an opportunity for remote workers to bust out of the house, connect with like-minded professionals, and work in an environment that is conducive to both creativity and productivity.

 With the number of remote workers on a steady rise, co-working spaces are only picking up steam and gaining popularity.

 But, does that mean a co-working space is the right fit for you?
 Let’s dive into the nitty gritty so you can decide whether you should venture out to one of these facilities, or just stick with your home office (you can always talk to your cat, right?).